-The school will work with the IT systems administrator and the Internet Service Provider to ensure that systems to protect pupils are reviewed and improved.
+The school will work with Exa the Internet Service Provider to ensure that systems to protect pupils are reviewed and improved.
 If staff or pupils discover unsuitable sites, the URL must be reported to the e-safety Coordinator.

 This task requires both educational and technical experience.
 Senior staff will ensure that regular checks are made to ensure that the filtering methods selected are appropriate, effective and reasonable.